-Meschuk and Guiller approved of the plan, promising to bring back some suggestions at a May 28 study session.
+Meschuk and Guiller approved of the plan, promising to bring back some suggestions at a May 28 A council meeting where members deep-dive into topics of community interest and city staff present r....
 By then, Guiller said, “we might have a better idea of what those baby carrots could be.”

 The community benefit project will first focus on just one thing: increased affordability in exchange for height modifications.
 Community benefit, now just a concept in the Boulder Valley Comprehensive Plan, would be added to the city’s building regulations.
 Affordable housing would be the only defined benefit until Phase 2, when other items such as public arts, affordable retail space, etc. would be explored.

 Phase 1 could also include a lifting of Boulder’s height moratorium, which in practice lowers the charter-mandated height limit of 55 feet to 38 feet except for in certain high-density areas.
 The temporary ban has been in place since 2015 and has been extended twice, to May 31, 2020.

 Some members of council showed a reluctance to lifting it when Phase 1 of the community benefit project wraps, as has been the stated intent of council since the moratorium’s implementation four years ago.

 “I’m not really interested in (trading) height for anything,” Mirabai Nagle said, asking if the ban could end only in areas that are already exempt.
 Councilwoman Lisa Morzel felt similarly.
 Tackling the height moratorium in Phase 1 is “too much details.”

 Nagle, Morzel, Young and Cindy Carlisle (who was absent Tuesday) were the four dissenting votes when council extended the ban in June.
 They opposed the measure on the grounds that they felt that height limits should be lowered permanently.